coast-team/dotted-logootsplit/README.md

 - [x] Implement local editing
 - [x] Implement delta merging (remote editing)
 - [x] Enforce structural convergence
-    Regardless the order of integration, two particiapnts which merge the same set of delta, must have the same structure.
+    Regardless the order of integration, two participants which merge the same set of delta, must have the same structure.
 - [ ] Implement state merging.
 - [ ] Implement anchors (a participant cursor is an anchor).
-- [ ] Simplify interfaces
+- [ ] Simplify interfaces.
     - Remove Position abstraction?